Hiero II of Syracuse: Rise to power

 Image of Philistis (left), the wife of Hiero II, from a coin.

 When Pyrrhus left Sicily (275 BC) the Syracusan army and citizens appointed Hiero commander-in-chief.
 He strengthened his position by marrying the daughter of Leptines, one of the leading citizen of Syracuse.
 Hiero was later able to prove his military worth against the Mamertines, a body of mercenaries from Campania who had been employed by Agathocles, the late tyrant of Syracuse, and seized the stronghold of Messina, which they used as a base of operations to harass the Greeks around them.
 They were finally defeated in a pitched battle near Mylae along the Longanus river by Hiero, who was only prevented from capturing Messina by Carthaginian interference.
-His grateful countrymen then made him king in 275 BCE, but unlike the past kings or tyrants of Syracuse, he ruled within the law, acknowledged the will of the assemblies of Syracuse, and never purged his opponents.
+Between 275 and 271 he seized total power in the city by allying himself with the demos, but unlike the past kings or tyrants of Syracuse, he ruled within the law, and acknowledged the will of the assemblies of Syracuse.

 First Punic War

-In 264 BC he returned and attacked the Mamertines again.
-The Mamertines became desperate and called in the aid of Rome.
+Fighting the Mamertines prior to the formal start of the First Punic war, he was proclaimed king after a victory in 265 BC.
+The next year, the Mamertines became desperate and called for Roman aid.
 Hiero at once joined the Punic leader Hanno, who had recently landed in Sicily; but fighting a battle to an inconclusive outcome with the Romans led by the consul Appius Claudius Caudex, he withdrew to Syracuse.

 Pressed by the Roman forces, in 263 he concluded a treaty with Rome, by which he was to rule over the south-east of Sicily and the eastern coast as far as Tauromenium.

 After the Punic War

-From this time until his death in 215 BC he remained loyal to the Romans, and frequently assisted them with men and provisions during the Punic war.
+He died shortly after the Battle of Cannae in 216 BC.
+Until his death he remained loyal to the Romans, and frequently assisted them with men and provisions during the Punic war.
 He kept up a powerful fleet for defensive purposes, and employed his famous kinsman Archimedes in the construction of those engines that, at a later date, played so important a part during the siege of Syracuse by the Romans.